 Distribution losses accounted for 45% of the freshwater being supplied to the city of Trivandrum.

-Big data analytics solutions have helped the government cut leakages, obtain real-time visibility of water consumption in the city, and track water quality and performance of its treatment plants.
+Big data analytics solutions have helped the authorities cut leakages, obtain real-time visibility of water consumption in the city, and track water quality and performance of its treatment plants.
 Further, better billing processes have led to a 10% boost in revenue collections.

 With a better analysis of where, when, how, and why water is being consumed, urban and rural centers in India can make better use of this precious natural resource.